 Companies are required to maintain a safe and healthy working environment for all employees.
 A positive and constructive company culture motivates employees to stay and perform at their best.
 The HR department is responsible for maintaining and managing good employee relations, a critical aspect of HR functions.

 HR professionals are responsible for resolving any issues or disputes among employees.
 They are also required to form policies that enforce a fair workplace for all staff.

 An HR professional needs to view all employees as stakeholders and primary contributors to the company’s success.
 Doing so will encourage those in management positions to gather feedback and criticism about the workplace to make improvements.

 Working with people isn’t always easy, so having a competent HR department is vital if a company wants long-term growth.
 Company policy is constantly changing, so HR is also responsible for implementing new policies as they become appropriate.

 5. Enforcement of Disciplinary Actions

-This task is what can make HR professionals unlikable among other employees.
-Let's face it: nobody likes to be disciplined or told to change their behavior.
-However, it's necessary for maintaining a healthy and happy workplace.
+This HR function can make the professionals in the department unlikeable among other employees.
+Let’s face it: nobody likes to be disciplined or told to change their behavior.
+However, it’s necessary for maintaining a healthy and happy workplace.

 That said, HR can protect the business’s reputation by implementing these rules and disciplinary actions with respect and professionalism.
 Tardiness tends to be the most common problem that HR departments need to address.
 Being late once or twice is often understandable, but routine tardiness can disrupt company productivity.